Grounding Language for Transfer in Deep Reinforcement Learning: General Framework

-\paragraph{Transfer for RL} A natural scenario to test our grounding hypothesis is to consider learning across multiple environments.
-The agent can learn to ground language semantics in an environment $E_1$ and then we can test its understanding capability by placing it in a new unseen domain, $E_2$.
-The agent is allowed unlimited experience in $E_1$, and after convergence of its policy, it is then allowed to interact with and learn a policy for $E_2$.
-We do not provide the agent with any mapping between entities or goals across domains, either directly or through the text.
-The agent's goal is to re-utilize information obtained in $E_1$ to learn more efficiently in $E_2$.
+In order to test our grounding hypothesis, we consider learning across multiple environments.
+Specifically, an agent can learn to ground language semantics in an environment $E_1$ and then we can test its understanding capability by placing it in a new unseen domain, $E_2$.
+The agent can obtain unlimited experience in $E_1$, and after convergence of its policy, it is allowed to interact with and learn a policy for $E_2$.
+We do not provide the agent with any explicit mapping between different entities or goals across domains, either directly or through the text.
+For instance, even though the boulders in \emph{Boulderchase} are impassable objects just like the walls in \emph{Bomberman}~\ref{fig:example}, the agent does not have access to a mapping between these entities.
+In this setup, the agent's goal is to re-utilize information obtained through its interactions in $E_1$ to learn more efficiently in $E_2$.